mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * example
     * token: "please divide this sentence into shingles"
     * shingles bigrams: `please divide`, `divide this`, `this sentence`, `sentence into`, and `into shingles`
+* used to improve phrase matching, autocomplete, and relevance scoring
+    * example: "new york pizza"
+        * no distinction between: "new pizza from york" and "york is new to pizza lovers"
+        * with bigrams: "new york" is treated as a phrase token
 * rare phrase matches will have a bigger score boost than more common phrases
 * downside: larger indices
     * pre-bake phrase matching
         * build phrases into the index
         * avoid creating phrases at query time and save some processing time/speed
 * `index-phrases` option on a text field
-    * two-term word combinations (shingles) are indexed into a separate field
+    * automatically generates and indexes two-term word combinations (shingles) in a hidden subfield
     * allows exact phrase queries (no slop) to run more efficiently, at the expense of a larger index
         * slop = how far we allow the terms to be
 * field type `search_as_you_type`